lcouper/RprogrammingCourse/Week2/PracticeExercises/README.md

 2.10) How could you adapt the code above to recode all instances of "0-9g/day" to "1-9g/day" in the tobacco_consum column?

 2.11) A few cases and controls were later added to the study.
 Specifically, there were 3 additional cases and 3 additional controls in the category: "35-44" age, 0-39g/day alcohol consumption and 10-19 tobacco consumption (i.e., row 17).
-How could we alter this in the dataset?
+How could you alter the dataset to reflect this?